DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 Bending the coax cable past its maximum arc radius may break the center conductor and Deploying the coax cable in a length greater than its maximum recommended may cause isses.
 - 📘**Fibre Optics**
 - Fiber can be deployed as single-mode (supporting a single light signal) or multimode (supporting multiple light signals).
-    - Single-mode fiber has a thinner optical core, lower attenuation over distance, and potentially unlimited bandwidth.
+    - 💢Single-mode fiber has a thinner optical core, lower attenuation over distance, and potentially unlimited bandwidth.
 It uses a 1310 nm or 1550 nm wavelength laser, can be deployed in runs up to 10 km without repeaters, and is typically sheathed in yellow.
+        - Single mode cables are typically rated for between 1 and 10 Gigabits per second over these incredible lengths.
+It’s theoretically possible that they can run at much higher bandwidths, but typical specifications limit them to 10 Gbps at the top end.
+        - Single mode cables are typically made with a single strand of glass at their core, leading to a narrower core of the cabling, and more robust signal integrity over greater distances.
+They can be further divided into
+        - 🐍OS1 cables: commonly used in campus data networks, telecommunication networks, and TV transmission networks.
+        - 🐍OS2 cables: which are designed for indoor and outdoor uses, respectively, with OS2 cables offering greater cable lengths and bandwidth.
-    - Multimode fiber has a larger optical core, higher attenuation over distance, and bandwidth limitations (inversely related to distance), and it uses 850 nm or 1300 nm wavelength LEDs or lasers, has a maximum run length of
-400m, and is typically sheathed in blue.
+    - 💢Multimode fiber has a larger optical core, higher attenuation over distance, and bandwidth limitations (inversely related to distance), and it uses 850 nm or 1300 nm wavelength LEDs or lasers, has a maximum run length of 400m, and is typically sheathed in blue.
+        - Multimode cables have multiple glass strands in the core, making them larger and more versatile since they can handle multiple data streams at a time.
+However, that broader core means there’s more light refraction throughout the cable, weakening the signal faster, and making multimode cables less suitable for longer runs.
+They too are divided into more cable types:
+        - 🐍OM1: Legacy OM1 cables are limited to just 100ft.
+300 meters for 1 Gbps (Gigabit Ethernet) and 33 meters for 10 Gbps (10-Gigabit Ethernet).
+        - 🐍OM2: OM2 provides a higher quality connection and can stretch to 260ft.
+OM2 bandwith is relatively comparable to single mode cables, delivering between 1Gbps and 10 Gbps depending on cable length.
+        - 🐍OM3: OM3 multimode fiber optic cables can manage longer cable runs at up to 1,000ft
+        - 🐍OM4: OM4 and OM5 are capable of 1,300ft cable runs at up to 10 Gbps
+        - 🐍OM5: OM4 and OM5 are capable of 1,300ft cable runs at up to 10 Gbps.
+All three are also capable of transmitting at a much higher bandwidth: up to 100 Gbps in some cases.
+However, offering such throughput requires a shorter cable run, with even the most capable OM4 and OM5 cables limited to just 500ft at the maximum bandwidth.

 | SONET         | SDH        |DATA RATE               |
 |---------------|-----------------| -------------------|